- Fact Checked

 Has recently taken antibiotics or had food poisoning

 Both of these can totally deplete the levels of good bacteria in your body, which can lead to lingering digestive issues or secondary infections.
-Probiotics can boost these levels and rebalance your flora.
+Probiotics can boost these levels and rebalance your microbiome.

 -